Swimming gold for Australia

 John's polio was mild and swimming offered him the means to rehabilitate the wasted muscles characteristic of the paralytic condition.

 By 1953, the family had moved to Revesby on Sydney's outskirts.
 There, John and his sister Ilsa first encountered Don Talbot, a young coach at the local Bankstown swimming pool.
 As Ilsa later told the Sydney Morning Herald, 'the rest, as they say, was history'.

-A new era of Australian swimming
+New era of Australian swimming

 The decades immediately after the Second World War witnessed a new era of Australian dominance in Olympic swimming.
 New training methodologies and techniques were developed, and greater numbers of Australians joined clubs to practise recreational and competitive swimming.

 Recognised today as one of Australia's most successful coaches, Don Talbot was at the forefront of innovative fitness regimes trialled during the late 1950s.

 In the book Swimming, Australian Style, Talbot wrote that while teaching at the Bankstown swimming pool he observed that the Konrads siblings enjoyed a 'free, easy feel of the water, and after hours of swimming, it was as if they had only just begun'.

 His investment in their potential and the implementation of a strenuous training program paid off — the teenage 'Konrads kids' began to set dozens of world records for swimming.